PFAS Sampling Techniques: Best Practices For Water & Wastewater Collection

 • Could one day be regulatory driven, but currently, normal approaches for programming are acceptable.

-• Time Paced: common is one sample every 15 minutes for 24 hours
+• Time paced: common is one sample every 15 minutes for 24 hours

 The future: Regulatory Considerations